 It is impossible to keep things together, physically based “just” on LAN.
 However well managed LAN that is.
 And then enter: WAN.
 Why not “just” use WAN?
 Short answer: WAN is, and always was, out of the question.
 The unquestionable and untouchable resource.
-Guarded by religious armies of before mentioned complex personalities.
+Guarded by religious armies of before mentioned complex network admin personalities.

 Out of pure necessity, and very quickly sinking into this muddle-ware , some “enterprise” client/server Architectures, equally quickly found a firm foothold in a good old messaging concepts and infrastructure.
 And all of a sudden, all (seemingly) was good again.
 (IBM) MQ has taken the pedestal (again).
 Not OOA or OOD or OOP, but system resilience became (again) more important than anything else.

 Slightly before that “heroic period”, few other “clever people”, designed and implemented a concept of an network of asynchronous senders/receivers aka “nodes”, which network also had this magical ability to re-route around failed nodes.
 This later became ARPA net, which (rather quickly) became the foundation of what we simply call today “the Net” (where www is a part of that).

 This is the key.
-Concept maturity, which is not stopping me today to base all of my resilient architectures on MQ as a concept.
-For example whenever I need a non-trivial (but quick) solution , which is (of course) used by end users over a web, I do something (almost always) like this:
+Concept maturity, which is not stopping me today to base all of my resilient architectures on messaging, as a concept.
+For example whenever I need a non-trivial (but feasible) solution , which is (of course) used by end users over a web, I do something (almost always) like this:

 There you have it.
 In two evolutionary steps we have arrived to the resilient architecture of an modern “screen to cloud” IT solution.

 I assume you dear reader are well versed in vagaries of IaaS, Paas and Saas.
 At least you where reading all of this until here.